MCP Server

 ToolDescription

-get_taskGet a single task by ID or slug
+tasks_getGet one task by UUID or slug

 ToolDescription